 Fill your jar to the brim, as well, to eliminate trapped air.
 On average, you can expect an additional 2 days of shelf life if you store your juice in a Mason jar or other glass container.

 Keeping It Fresh

-So how long does fresh juice last?
-Removing oxygen, adding citric acid, and refrigeration are all key to extending your fresh juice’s shelf life.
-But as a rule, always taste your juice before consuming a whole glass.
+So, how long will fresh juice last?
+Removing oxygen, adding citric acid, and refrigeration are all vital to extending your fresh juice’s shelf life.
+As a rule, always taste your juice before consuming a whole glass.
 If the juice tastes spoiled or fermented, throw it out.
-To be safe, it’s best to consume your juice fresh or within 24 hours of it being in the fridge.
-If you follow the above strategies, however, you can extend its freshness to about 72 hours total.
-Any more than this and your juice will lose most of its nutrients.
+To be safe, consuming your juice fresh or within 24 hours of it being in the fridge is best.
+However, if you follow our strategies, you can extend its freshness to about 72 hours total.
+Any more than that, and your juice will lose most of its nutrients.
 Remember, when it comes to maximizing nutrition, freshness is key.

 Featured Image Credit: silviarita, Pixabay